JetBrains/teamcity-documentation/topics/multinode-setup.md

 #### Processing User Requests to Modify Data on Secondary Node

 This responsibility is responsible for allowing [user actions on a secondary node](#User-level+Actions+on+Secondary+Node).
 It is especially useful when the main node is down or goes through maintenance.

+Enabling of this responsibility also adds the node to the list of the nodes participating in [round-robin](#Round-robin).

 #### Main Node Responsibility